DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **UNDER CONSTRUCTION**
 -->

 We continue our overview of Python's core language, which lays a foundation for the rest of the course.
 We go through the material quickly, since we're more interested in the general ideas than the details.
-And remember: you'll feel like you're drinking from a fire hose, but it will sink in if you **stick with it**.
+You will feel like you're drinking from a fire hose, but it will sink in if you **stick with it**.

 ## Reminders

 Some things from previous chapters that we'll use a lot:

-* Assignments and Variables.
+* Assignments and variables.
 We say we assign what's on the right to the thing on the left:  `x = 17.4` assigns the number `17.4` to the variable `x`.

 * Strings.
 Strings are collections of characters in quotes:  `'this is a string'`.

 * Lists.
 Lists are collections of things in square brackets:  `[1, 'help', 3.14159]`.

 * Number types: integers vs. floats.
 Examples of integers include -1, 2, 5, 42.
 They cannot involve fractions.
-Floats allow the use of decimals (ex.
-11.432).
+Floats use decimal points:  `11.32`.

 * The `print()` function.
-Use `print(‘something’)` to display the value of the object in parentheses.
+Use `print(‘something’, 'else')` to display the value(s) of the object(s) in parentheses.

 * The `type()` function.
 The command `type(x)` tells us what kind of object `x` is.
 Past examples include integers, floating point numbers, strings, and lists.

-* Number vs. String conversions.
-Use `str()` to convert a float or integer to a string. use `float()` or `int()` to convert a string into a float or integer object.
+* Number and string conversions.
+Use `str()` to convert a float or integer to a string.
+Use `float()` or `int()` to convert a string into a float or integer.

 * Methods and objects.
 It's common in Python to work with objects using methods.
 We apply the method `justdoit` to the object `x` by typing `x.justdoit`.

 * Spyder.
 An environment for writing Python programs.
 The various windows include an editor, an IPython console, and the Object explorer.

+* Comments.
+Use # to add comments to your code and explain what you’re doing.

 * Tab completion.
 To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in Spyder's IPython console -- or in an IPython notebook.
 We call that "tab completion."

-* Comments.
-Use # to add comments to your code and explain what you’re doing.

 * Help.
-We can get help for a function or method `foo` by typing `foo?` into the IPython console or `foo` in the Object explorer.
+We can get help for a function or method `foo` by typing `foo?` in the IPython console or `foo` in the Object explorer.
 Try each of them with the `type()` function to remind yourself how this works.

 And while we're reviewing:   Save the code file for this chapter in your `Data_Bootcamp` directory and open it in Spyder.